Forget the SUV, a station wagon is, in our opinion, the most practical car body style for Australians to buy.

 Audi RS 6 Avant

-Fuel Economy: 11.7l/100kms
+Fuel Economy: 11.7 L/100km

-Cargo Space: 565-litres – 1,680-litres
+Cargo Space: 565 – 1,680 litres

-Price: From AU $233,740 Drive Away
+Price: From AU $245,183 Drive Away

-We’re sure many of you will recognise the Audi RS 6 Avant.
-The fierce, angry looking machine is one of the leading figures in Audi’s RS line-up and boats a 4.0-litre V8 twin-turbo engine under the hood – delivering 441 kW of power, a top speed of 305km/h and a 0-100km/h time of 3.6-seconds – and some of the largest fenders we’ve ever seen on a car.
-Inside, however, the experience is a lot more refined.
-Audi is known for its high-quality interiors that are both luxurious and user-friendly, and the RS 6 Avant is no exception.
-Fine leather at the touch of all surfaces, bucket seats that hold you tight, and lashings of the latest technologies make for an incredibly pleasant place to sit.
+We’re sure many of you will recognise the Audi RS 6 Avant (station wagon).
+The fierce, angry-looking machine is one of the leading figures in Audi’s RS line-up and boasts a 4.0-litre V8 twin-turbo engine under the hood – delivering 441 kW of power, a top speed of 305km/h and a 0-100km/h time of 3.6-seconds – and some of the largest fenders we’ve ever seen on a car, making it one of the best station wagons to grace Australia’s road.